-MBNMS staff strive to identify and reduce impacts to wildlife and other protected resources through collaborative management efforts with local stakeholders.
+NOAA strives to identify and reduce impacts to wildlife and other protected resources through collaborative management efforts with local stakeholders.
 Staff will use interpretive education and outreach, permitting, and regulatory enforcement methods to implement the following series of strategies and activities to reduce wildlife disturbance threats.